madprops/airc/README.md

 `compact`: Enable or disable compact mode.

-Instead of printing new lines on ai response, lines are joined with the `separator`.
+Instead of printing new lines on ai response, lines are joined with the `join_char`.

 This allows a more compact output.